DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-daemonset.md

 === "Network Configuration"

-     In some scenarios, the application will have redundant DNS queries.
-Kubernetes provides DNS-related configuration options for applications, which can effectively reduce redundant DNS queries and increase business concurrency in certain scenarios.
+     In some cases, the application will have redundant DNS queries.
+Kubernetes provides DNS-related configuration options for applications, which can effectively reduce redundant DNS queries and increase business concurrency in certain cases.